How to Work with Document Tabs in Google Apps Script

 We’ve previous written a function to get the list of tabs in a Google Docs document.
 You can further expand this code to get the list of all tab IDs and their names.

-const getDocumentTabIds = (document) => {
+const getDocumentTabIds = document => {

 const allTabs = getDocumentTabs(document);

-return allTabs.map((tab) => tab.getId());
+return allTabs.map(tab => tab.getId());

 };